Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

-!!! warning "The Nexus App approach requires more book-keeping than traditional approaches"
+!!! warning "The Nexus Mods App approach requires more book-keeping than traditional approaches"

 - Keeping backup of original game files.
 - Watching for changes in game folder.
 (Backup user/game generated files)